statmike/vertex-ai-mlops/readme.md

 ---

->**2024 UPDATE:**  This repository is evolving form end-to-end workflows for various frameworks to an MLOps focused approach to development.
+>**2024 UPDATE:**  This repository is evolving from end-to-end workflows for various frameworks to an MLOps focused approach to development.
 The new approach is being developed in the [MLOps](./MLOps/readme.md) folder.
-Once it nears completion, the content in this repository will be rearranged into:
+Once it nears completion, the content in this repository will be rearranged into the following structure:
 >- MLOps
 >- Applied Examples
 >    - Forecasting